video-db/videodb-chat/README.md

 ## ChatInterface

+### Props

 The ChatInterface component accepts the following props:

-`userImage`: String or Component (default: ChatUser Component) Specifies the image or component to represent user messages in the chat.
+- `userImage`: String or Component (default: ChatUser Component) Specifies the image or component to represent user messages in the chat.

-`assistantImage`: String or Component (default: AssistantIcon Component) Defines the image or component for assistant messages.
+- `assistantImage`: String or Component (default: AssistantIcon Component) Defines the image or component for assistant messages.

-`emptyContainerLogo`: String or Component (default: SpextLogoBlue Component) Sets the logo displayed when the chat is empty.
+- `emptyContainerLogo`: String or Component (default: SpextLogoBlue Component) Sets the logo displayed when the chat is empty.

-`chatInputPlaceholder`: String (default: "Ask a question") Customizes the placeholder text for the chat input field.
+- `chatInputPlaceholder`: String (default: "Ask a question") Customizes the placeholder text for the chat input field.

-`searchSuggestions`: Array (default: [])
+- `searchSuggestions`: Array (default: [])
   Provides a list of search suggestions.
 Each suggestion should be an object with the format `{ "text": "search suggestion" }`.

-`shareUrl`: String (default: "")
+- `shareUrl`: String (default: "")
   Specifies the URL for sharing the chat.

-`customChatHook`: Function (default: videoDBChatHook) Allows for a custom hook to handle chat functionality.
+- `customChatHook`: Function (default: videoDBChatHook) Allows for a custom hook to handle chat functionality.

-`chatHookConfig`: Object
+- `chatHookConfig`: Object
 Configures the chat hook.
 For the default videoDBChatHook, it includes:

-- `url`: String (default: "http://127.0.0.1:5000/chat") - URL for the chat backend socket.
+  - `url`: String (default: `http://127.0.0.1:5000/chat`) - URL for the chat backend socket.
   - `sessionId`: String (default: generated UUID) - Unique identifier for the chat session.
   - `collectionId`: String (default: null) - ID of the collection.
   - `videoId`: String (default: null) - ID of the video.
   - `debug`: Boolean (default: false) - Enables debug mode.

-`size`: String (default: "full")
+- `size`: String (default: `full`)
   Determines the size of the chat interface.
-Options are "full" or "embedded".
+Options are `full` or `embedded`.
   Full takes up the entire width of the screen.
   Embedded takes up space of the parent container.

+### Exposed Variables

+- `conversations`: Object
+  Contains the conversation data.

+- `addMessage`: Function
+  Adds a message to the conversation.

 ### Conversation

-Conversation is a collection of messages between user and agent.
-Each conversation contains a list of messages objects age
+Conversation is a collection of messages between user and agent of a session.
+Each conversation contains a list of messages objects

+- `conversationId` : ID of the conversation.
-- `key` :
+  - `msgId` : ID of the message.
     - `agent_type` : Type of the agent that generated the message.
     - `content` : Text content of the message. (input/output)
     - `conv_id` : ID of the collection.
     - `data` : JSON data associated with the agent message.
     - `msg_id` : ID of the message.
     - `msg_type` : Type of the message. (input/output)
     - `session_id` : Unique identifier for the chat session.
     - `sender` : Sender of the message. (assistant/user)
     - `status` : Status of the message. (progress/success/error)

 [npm-shield]: https://img.shields.io/npm/v/@videodb/chat-vue?style=for-the-badge
 [npm-url]: https://www.npmjs.com/package/@videodb/chat-vue